-In 2021 the temporal (annual) programme consisted of five sites on the Rheidol.
+In 2022 the temporal (annual) programme consisted of five sites on the Rheidol.
+This includes one site on the Melindwr and four five minute fry surveys on the main Rheidol.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of how successful spawning has been across the whole catchment.